rolandholik/Quixote/Documentation/tsem.rst

 				- Don Quixote's able mount Rocinante

-The Quixote Trust Orchestration System, released in concert with TSEM, is an initial implementation of a system that embodies the characteristics described above.
-While currently under development by a small team, it provides all off the basic functionality needed to demonstrate, and use, TSEM based security modeling.
+The Quixote Trust Orchestration System, released in concert with TSEM, is an implementation of a trust orchestration environment that embodies the characteristics described above.
+It provides all off the basic functionality needed to build and run security architectures based on TSEM using either internal or external TMA implementations.

 It is anticipated that Quixote would not be the only such system to take advantage of TSEM.
-Given the burgeoning capability set of systemd, it would be an architecturally valid concept to have systemd, or other system init equivalents, gain the ability to launch critical system services in modeled environments.
+Given the burgeoning capability set of systemd, it would be an architecturally valid concept to have systemd, or other system init equivalents, gain the ability to launch critical system services in modeled/partitioned environments.

-The source code for Quixote, and patches to the LTS kernels back to 5.4, are available at the following URL:
+The source code for Quixote, and patches to some LTS kernels are available at the following URL:

 ftp://ftp.enjellic.com/pub/Quixote

 The build of Quixote is somewhat formidable, given that it spans the range from system programming though SGX programming and into embedded micro-controller systems.
-In order to facilitate experimentation, binaries pre-compiled against MUSL libc are provided that have virtually no system dependencies, other than a TSEM enabled kernel.
+In order to facilitate experimentation, binaries statically compiled against MUSL libc are provided that have virtually no system dependencies, other than a TSEM enabled kernel.

 Sample utilities